creditcardGenius Team

 • 1 Scene+ point per $1 spent on all other purchases

-Despite its limitations, the Scotia Gold Amex remains an extremely flexible and rewarding card.
-You can redeem Scene+ points in five different ways for 1 CPP, including in-store discounts, movies at Cineplex, and travel through Scene+ or Expedia.
-Take it with you when you travel to save 2.5% on currency exchange rate fees and $99 USD on a Priority Pass airport lounge membership.
+Take the Scotiabank Gold American Express Card with you when you travel to save 2.5% on currency exchange rate fees and $99 USD on a Priority Pass airport lounge membership.

 Annual fee